 Once you have those in place, it’s time to get your systems in place.

 Have a CRM.
 A CRM is essential to running a successful business.
-You need to have one space where you can manage your database, store vital information and view activity, etc. A CRM can also help in reaching out to your leads and contacts and allow you to manage their progress.
+You need to have one space to manage your database, store vital information and view activity, etc. A CRM can also help in reaching out to your leads and contacts and allow you to manage their progress.
 Systems such as Liondesk and Firepoint are some great CRMs you can check out.

 Communication– Communication is essential to your partnership with your Virtual Assistant.
 We highly recommend that you have a team huddle daily and include them and a more extended weekly meeting to review the previous week’s activities.
-All you need is about 10-15 minutes for your daily huddle, at the start of your day and maybe 30-mins to an hour (as required) to take a deeper dive into the week’s work.
+All you need is about 10-15 minutes for your daily huddle at the start of your day and maybe 30-mins to an hour (as required) to take a deeper dive into the week’s work.
 A good communication/phone system is essential to establish this.
-There are many free platforms such as Skype and Google Voice, but a reliable paid system such as Ring Central may be a more viable option as there are many features they offer that can be extremely beneficial because of features such as call recording, SMS, notes, screen share, etc.
+There are many free platforms such as Skype and Google Voice.
+Still, a reliable paid system such as Ring Central may be a more viable option.
+There are many features they offer that can be extremely beneficial because of call recording, SMS, notes, screen share, etc.

-Project Management– A great way to keep track of all your projects and to-do lists is to subscribe to a project management program such as Slake, Monday or Base Camp.
-From task creation, notes, comments to completion, a project management system can help you oversee all the things that need to get done, what you have in the pipeline and how each project is progressing.
+Project Management– A great way to keep track of all your projects and to-do lists is to subscribe to a project management program such as Slake, Monday, or Base Camp.
+From task creation, notes, comments to completion, a project management system can help you oversee all the things that need to get done, what you have in the pipeline, and how each project progresses.
 This is helpful whether you have a team of two or ten, a place where you have everything everyone is working in an organized place is fundamental.

 Click HERE to hear about how one of our clients has made sure his Virtual Assistant has all the tools needed to be successful.

-Schedule a double your business growth strategy session today and discover the best systems and talent you can leverage to boost your business!
+Schedule your Double My Business Strategy Session today and discover the best systems and talent you can leverage to boost your business!